hbschr/snapshotbackup/README.md

 snapshotbackup backup data1
 snapshotbackup list data1
 snapshotbackup prune data1
+snapshotbackup decay data1
 ```

-prune retention policy
+retention policy
 --

+`prune` will preserve:
 -   all backups not older than `retain_all`
 -   daily backups not older than `retain_daily`
-- weekly backups forever (*)
+-   weekly backups forever (see `decay`)
 -   the latest backup is always preserved

-(*) yes, forever. if the backup disc is full you have to manually delete the
-oldest snapshots.
+`decay` removes all backups older than configured `decay`.

 notification